Brillionfi/wallet-infra-sdk/docs/wallet/get-wallet-portfolio.md

 This guide provides instructions for retrieving the portfolio of a wallet on a specified chain using the Wallet Infra SDK.

+To retrieve the portfolio information of a wallet, use the `getPortfolio()` method:

 ```ts
 import { Address, ChainId } from "@brillionfi/wallet-infra-sdk";
 import { IWalletPortfolio } from "@brillionfi/wallet-infra-sdk/dist/models/wallet.models";